US History Books on the American Revolution in 2020: Traditional Publishing vs. Self Publishing

 Cover color scheme

-Traditionally-published books use beige or multicolored covers most often.
+Traditionally published books use beige or multicolored covers most often.

 Self-published books most often had multi-colored covers.